 The winemaking team, based at the Fitapreta winery, in Paço do Morgado de Oliveira, in the district of Évora, consists of António Maçanita, Sandra Sárria, Andrés Herrera, Leonor Frazão and three other young and dynamic winemakers with experience in Portugal and abroad.
 This is also where a team dedicated to managing the warehouse and orders is based, as well as employees focused on the daily maintenance and building work on the estate.

-Alongside the winemakers, Alexandra Leroy Maçanita coordinate the wine tourism and events team.
+Side by side with the winemakers, Alexandra Leroy Maçanita and Filipe Mateus coordinate the wine tourism and events team, which totals five people.

-On the other side of the Tejo, based in the charming Tapada da Ajuda, in Lisbon, our sales team, coordinated by David Marques, is directly supported in logistics by Mara Mendes, in management by Sara Horta and in Human Resources and Accounting by Mariana Minhoto.
+On the other side of the Tejo, based in the charming Tapada da Ajuda, in Lisbon, our sales team is coordinated by David Marques, who is directly supported in logistics by Mara Mendes, in management by Sara Horta and in Human Resources and Accounting by Mariana Minhoto.